 From apartments to sprawling mansions everyone moves eventually.
 Finding a new home can be a daunting task, especially if you don’t know what to look for.
 Here are some things you should keep your eye on when you check out a possibility for your new home:

-- Smell –There is a reason realtors fill for sale homes with welcoming scents like baking cookies and odor spray.
+There is a reason REALTORS fill for sale homes with welcoming scents like baking cookies and odor spray.
 Ask to forgo these scents (cite allergies if you must) and get a sniff of the house for real.
 Smells can reveal things like water damage, mold growth, pet stains, and rotting wood.
 Take a sniff around the bathroom and make sure there is no sewage smell to indicate poor plumbing.
 Journey outside to sniff around septic tanks too.
 There should be no odor.

-- Neighborhood –Don’t forget there is more to your home than just the house.
-The neighborhood you live in makes a big difference on whether you enjoy your home or not.
-Find out if there are rules governing how your home or yard must look, and visit the neighborhood at various times of the day.
+Don’t forget there is more to your home than just the house.
+The neighbourhood you live in makes a big difference on whether you enjoy your home or not.
+Find out if there are rules governing how your home or yard must look, and visit the neighbourhood at various times of the day.
 While it may be quiet at noon it could be party central in the night time.

 These are just a few things you should look for when checking out a new home.
 Have fun on your house hunt and make sure you know what you are getting into before you buy!